jadeforrest/blog/content/posts/2022-03-09--make-changes-easy/index.md

 ## Thank you

 I've learned about this topic from a lot of people.
 [Alex Kroman](https://www.linkedin.com/in/alexkroman/) taught me the most about having other people improve your thinking.
-[James Shore](https://www.jamesshore.com/), more than anyone, showed me how participation in a plan gets people on board with it.
+[Jim Shore](https://www.jamesshore.com/), more than anyone, showed me how participation in a plan gets people on board with it.
 [Robert Goldmann](https://www.linkedin.com/in/coachrg/), my executive coach for many years, taught me the many things you have to pay attention to when communicating changes to people.
 [Marco Rogers](https://www.linkedin.com/in/marcorogers/) showed me the value of deliberation, that going quickly isn't always the best course of action, and that teams have a capacity for absorbing change.
 [Rebecca Vetter](https://www.linkedin.com/in/rebeccafae/) provided valuable feedback on early versions of this doc.

 Image by <a href="https://pixabay.com/users/0fjd125gk87-51581/">0fjd125gk87</a> from <a href="https://pixabay.com/">Pixabay</a>